 Beach and Coastal Cleanups

-This past Monday, in celebration of Martin Luther King Jr. National Day of Service, Aquarium of the Bay hosted a beach cleanup at Aquatic Park in San Francisco, together with San Francisco Maritime National Historical Park.
+On Monday, Jan 19th, in celebration of Martin Luther King Jr. National Day of Service, Aquarium of the Bay hosted a beach cleanup at Aquatic Park in San Francisco, together with San Francisco Maritime National Historical Park.
 Volunteers were treated to tickets to visit Aquarium of the Bay, coffee and doughnuts compliments of Biscoff Coffee Corner, and special watershed activities led by Aquarium naturalists, right on the beach!

 It was a California King Tide high tide, so there wasn’t much beach – but that didn’t stop us from sifting through the sand for small debris!
 We also cleaned up the surrounding park and streets to keep trash from blowing into the Bay and becoming marine debris.